GuillaumeLaf/ETRI2MA_Thesis/GeneralWritingTips.md

   + clearly states the contributions of the paper.
   + How is the paper organized.
   + state the problem your are trying to solve and why the method you propose is one solution.

+state if an assumption is strong or not and why.